wesleycamargo/azure-docs.pt-br/articles/batch/quick-create-portal.md

 ## <a name="sign-in-to-azure"></a>Entrar no Azure

-Entre no portal do Azure em https://portal.azure.com.
+Entre no Portal do Azure em https://portal.azure.com.

 ## <a name="create-a-batch-account"></a>Criar uma conta do Batch